maplebird/url_lookup/README.md

 `./build_test_database.sh`

-Then start test server
+If you do not wish to automatically create a test database, follow the steps to set up a database from the next section.

+Start the test server.

 `./start_test_server.sh`

-You should now be able to hit the API.
+You should now be able to hit the API (see [Using URL Lookup](#using-url_lookup) for instructions)

 Make sure to cleanup at the end by running `./cleanup.sh`.
 This will delete any build artifacts and test database container.

-# Database setup if not using Docker script.
+## Database setup if not using Docker script.

 Follow the steps below to configure database required for url_lookup if not using test Docker database